Classroom Plus Plus (CPP) Developer Guide

 MSS

-1. User requests to unmark an assignment for a contact.
+1. User requests to ungrade an assignment for contact(s).

 3. Use case ends.